ShanshanLi-cobo/cobo-waas2-java-sdk/docs/WalletsApi.md

 Get maximum transferable value

-&lt;Warning&gt;This operation is planned for deprecation.
-We recommend using  [Estimate maximum transferable value](https://www.cobo.com/developers/v2/api-references/wallets/estimate-maximum-transferable-value) instead.&lt;/Warning&gt; This operation retrieves the maximum amount that you can transfer from a wallet or a specified wallet address, along with the corresponding transaction fee.
+This operation retrieves the maximum amount that you can transfer from a wallet or a specified wallet address, along with the corresponding transaction fee.
 You must specify &#x60;to_address&#x60; in your query because it affects the transaction fee.  &lt;Note&gt;This operation is applicable to Custodial Wallets and MPC Wallets only.&lt;/Note&gt;

 ### Example
 ```java